 Koyo is coming!
-The Cosmos have bloomed, marking the start of autumn, and that means Japan’s magnificent foliage is changing colour.
+The Cosmos blooming marks the start of autumn of September, and that means Japan’s magnificent foliage begins to change colour.

 Koyo (紅葉) literally means ‘red leaves’.
 Along with Cherry Blossoms from February to April, the arrival of autumn leaves in Tokyo from October to December is a key part of the seasonal cycle.
 The viewing of autumn leaves has been a popular activity in Japan for centuries and today draws large numbers of traveIlers to famous koyo spots in the cities and beyond.